vahidk/EffectiveTensorflow/README.md

 print(tf.Session().run(c))
 ```
 Tensorflow while loops and tensor arrays are essential tools for building complex recurrent neural networks.
 As an exercise try writing a [beam search using](https://en.wikipedia.org/wiki/Beam_search) tf.while_loops.
 Can you make it more efficient with tensor arrays?
-Here's my [implementation](https://gist.github.com/vahidk/92d15155a5944c9bd9acf4edd9cef613).

 ## Prototyping kernels and advanced visualization with Python ops
 <a name="python_ops"></a>